 Whaaat?
 Why does this setting even exist?

-Apparently it was only intended for announcement servers which wanted to avoid data retention for legal reasons.
+Apparently it was created for certain niche announcement-only servers which have to avoid any data retention for legal reasons.
 It isn’t intended by the developers for use on ordinary servers.

 So why is such a dangerous and niche setting included on normal servers if it’s not intended for normal servers?

 Really good question, it probably shouldn’t be there as most admins will never need it and won’t realise the damage it causes.
-There is a pull request on Github to move it into a separate “danger zone” section ⧉, which includes technical discussion of the situation.
+It’s now been put in a “danger zone” section as a result of a pull request on Github ⧉, which also includes technical discussion of why it exists and what it does.

 What about the other settings on the same page, can I use them?

 Yes, the other settings are okay to use.
-It’s just the “content cache retention period” one that needs to stay blank.
+It’s just the “Remote content retention period”/”content cache retention period” one that needs to stay blank.

 Can I set the “Media cache retention period”?
 Can I set the “User archive retention period”?